AndrewBacigalupi/iterly-learn-to-code/README.md

 This script will:
 - 🐳 Create a Docker PostgreSQL container
 - 📊 Set up the database schema (tables, relationships)
-- 🌱 Add sample data (puzzles and problems to try)
+- 🌱 Add sample data (puzzles to try)
 - 📝 Create your `.env` file with database connection info

 > 📖 **New to Docker?** Read [Docker's Getting Started Guide](https://docs.docker.com/get-started/)